 One important tip if you are interested in this method is to start with someone that works closely with people who have a similar condition.

 For instance, two great examples are Dr. Izabella Wentz, and Dr. Terry Wahls.
 Dr. Wentz has Hashimoto’s Disease, and Dr. Wahls has MS. Their websites are primarily geared towards those conditions, and thus they will know and work with other practitioners who should be well versed in those areas.

-Options for referrals from these and similar sites are as follows:
+Options for referrals from these are as follows: